 Mitsukoshi is the oldest and most majestic department store in Tokyo.
-The main store is located in Nihombashi, the original economic and cultural centre of Tokyo.
+Its main store, the very first department store in Japan, is located in Nihombashi, the original economic and cultural centre of Tokyo.
 The main building dates from 1925 and is built in renaissance style.

 Tokyo is synonymous for shopping.
 I am a big fan of Ginza, but just a little bit to the north in Nihombashi is where the true heart of shopping lies in the capital.
 At the same time when the shops in this neighborhood were seeing a decline in sales in the late 19th and early 20th century due to the shifting city centre, shopping innovations from abroad were first implemented right here.